 An introductory course designed to develop a basic philosophy of the youth ministry through an analysis of contemporary and historical youth ministry models.

-YOUT 520 Foundations in Youth Ministries II 3 hours Careful analysis of methods, curriculum, staffing, promotion, and facilities of the total youth program.
+YOUT 520 Foundations in Youth Ministries II 3 hours

+Careful analysis of methods, curriculum, staffing, promotion, and facilities of the total youth program.

-YOUT 597 Seminar in Youth Ministries 1 to 3 hours YOUT 615 The Role of the Youth Leader 3 hours
+YOUT 597 Seminar in Youth Ministries YOUT 615 The Role of the Youth Leader